Causes

 Treatment

 Antibiotics are used to treat the infection.
-A person's sexual partners should also be treated.
+Sexual partners should also be treated or the infection will continue to recur.

 Prevention